peterfelfer/AtomBlend-II/README.md

 `Number of rotations` - Change the number of rotations in your video<br/>
 `Animation mode` - Change the animation of your video.
 You can select between:
   - Circle around tip: Camera moves around the tip but stays at the same height<br/>
-  - Spiral around tip: Camera moves spirally around the tip<br/>
+  - Spiral around tip: Camera moves spirally around the tip from top to bottom<br/>

 `Output Path` - Select the output path of your rendering<br/>
 `Preview` - Preview your rendering<br/>